nicholasjuncos/MSSE667_react_blog/README.md

-# MSSE 667 Group Project
+# MSSE 667 Solo Blog Project

 This is a Spring-boot, MongoDB, React, React-Native project that pulls from a mongodb database on Blog Posts.
 You can signup, login, create, update, read, and delete your posts, and view other published posts.